 Gardens for Harvest

-Council has produced a Gardens for Harvest booklet which provides practical advice on how to grow your own produce from home, from designing and planning your garden, to planting and harvesting fresh fruit and vegetables.
+The Gardens for Harvest booklet provides practical advice on how to grow your own produce at home; from designing and planning your garden, to planting and harvesting your own fresh fruit and vegetables.

 Gardening with indigenous and native plants

 Interested in the types of native plants around Monash?

 Here’s a comprehensive list of plants with links to key information about each species: Indigenous Species in Monash